L'Oreal says travel retail boom creates 'sixth continent'

-PARIS French cosmetics giant L'Oreal (OREP.PA) has created a new travel retail division to make the most of a 17-billion-euro (14 billion pounds) market that is booming as a new, moneyed middle class emerges from China to Brazil.
+PARIS Nov 21 French cosmetics giant L'Oreal has created a new travel retail division to make the most of a 17-billion-euro ($23 billion) market that is booming as a new, moneyed middle class emerges from China to Brazil.

 L'Oreal said the democratisation of travel had created a new "sixth continent" of consumers ready to buy items such as high-end cosmetics during their journeys.